brainglobe/cellfinder/README.md

 ## Citing cellfinder

-If you find cellfinder useful, and use it in your research, please cite this repository:
+If you find cellfinder useful, and use it in your research, please cite the preprint outlining the cell detection algorithm:

-> Adam L. Tyson, Charly V. Rousseau, Christian J. Niedworok and Troy W. Margrie (2020). cellfinder: automated 3D cell detection and registration of whole-brain images.
-[10.5281/zenodo.3891338](https://doi.org/10.5281/zenodo.3891338)
+> Tyson, A. L., Rousseau, C. V., Niedworok, C. J., Keshavarzi, S., Tsitoura, C. and Margrie, T. W. (2020) “A deep learning algorithm for 3D cell detection in whole mouse brain image datasets’ bioRxiv, [doi.org/10.1101/2020.10.21.348771](https://doi.org/10.1101/2020.10.21.348771)

 If you use any of the image registration functions in cellfinder, please also cite [brainreg](https://github.com/brainglobe/brainreg#citing-brainreg).